letoram/arcan/src/a12/net/HACKING.md

 This is sent as a reply to the directory list command and is used to notify about the update, removal, creation or presence of a retrievable application.
 An empty identifier terminates.
-The applname or server-identifier can be used as the extension field of a BCHUNKSTATE event to initiate the actual transfer.
+To retrieve the appl, send a BCHUNKSTATE event for the [identifier] with a dot as prefix encoded as ASCII.

 ### command - 11, directory-discover
 - [18     ] role    : uint8 (0) source, (1) sink, (2) directory